textileio/community/docs/hub/app-apis.md

  }
  ```

  Using that schema, we'll create a new collection.
-See [this other example]() for details about Collections, Schemas, and Instances.
+See [our ThreadDB introduction](https://docs.textile.io/threads/introduction/) for details about Collections, Schemas, and Instances.

  ```typescript
  await db.newCollection(id, 'Astronaut', astronautSchema)